Provides habitat for fish, deer, beaver, fox, and more.

 How Can I Help?

-Wildlife cameras are an important tool being used around the world for wildlife research to collect information about wildlife in an area.
-They are a non-invasive way to get valuable information about wildlife in their natural habitat doing their natural behaviors.
-This information helps advance our understanding of wildlife and how they use spaces.
-Hogle Zoo saw wildlife cameras as an opportunity for zoo guests and community members to be engaged in meaningful and direct conservation action while learning about what is using our shared backyard and how.
-There is a well-known benefit of being in touch with nature and camera traps present a great way to connect people living in an urban setting with the wildness that still exists around them, even if they don’t see it in their day to day life.
+Wildlife cameras are an important tool being used around the world for conservation research to collect information about wildlife in an particular area.
+They are a non-invasive way to get valuable data about wildlife habitats and natural behaviors.
+Utah’s Hogle Zoo saw wildlife cameras as an opportunity for zoo guests and community members to be engaged in meaningful, direct action.
+This led us to partnering with Wasatch Wildlife Watch in March of 2020.

-The original focus was on the 7 canyons.
-Which made a great study area due to varying levels of human use and being able to look at how animals respond to that variation.
-Through partnering with the Zoo we were able to expand their study area into more locations in the valley, offer financial support for equipment, tap into Zoo’s volunteer network, and expand the study period to cover whole year instead of just spring and summer.
+The original focus was on the 7 canyons, which made a great study area due to varying levels of human use and how animals respond to it.
+Through our partnership, we are able to expand the study area into more locations in the valley, offer financial support and resources, tap into zoo’s volunteer network, and expand the study period to be year-round.

-We now have between 20-25 cameras along 22 miles of river at any time.
-These cameras are checked monthly and have collected hundreds of thousands of photos since they were installed.
-The data from these cameras have also been able to contribute to other projects and research studies through Snapshot USA and the Urban Wildlife Information Network.
+As of today, there are 20-25 cameras along 22 miles of river at any time.
+These cameras are checked monthly and collect hundreds of thousands of photos since installation.
+The data from these cameras contribute to other projects and research studies through Snapshot USA and the Urban Wildlife Information Network.